watergis/maplibre-gl-legend/README.md

 - reverseOrder
   - true: layers will be ordered from top.
   - false: layers will be ordered from bottom.
-  - default value is `true` if you don't spefify the option.
+  - default value is `true` if you don't specfify the option.
 - onlyRendered
   - true: only rendered layers will be shown on legend as default.
   - false: all layers' legend will be shown as default.
   - default value will be true.
+- title
+  - the text shown above the icons
+  - default: "Legend"
 ## How to release

 ```zsh